 8. Place des Victoires

-Place des Victoires is a small square located in the first arrondissement of Paris.
-The square was built in 1686 to honor King Louis XIV, and it is home to the Column of Victory, a monument that was erected in 1810 to commemorate Napoleon’s military victories.
+Place des Victoires is a small square in the first arrondissement of Paris.
+It was built in 1686 to honor King Louis XIV and is home to the Column of Victory, a monument erected in 1810 to commemorate Napoleon’s military victories.

 Place des Victoires is a popular tourist destination, and it is also a popular meeting place for locals.
 If you find yourself in Paris, be sure to check out Place des Victoires.